Yesterlife/yesterlife.github.io/_posts/2015-08-16-opencv-installation.md

 ### Introduction

 OpenCV is a well-known library for computer vision computation.
 Its website is [opencv.org](http://opencv.org/).
-This post discusses how to install OpenCV.
+This enpost discusses how to install OpenCV.
 While there are many versions and 3.0 is the latest, here we choose version 2.4.11.

 ### Installation in Windows